derpenstiltskin/connectwise-powerbi/README.md

-# Connect Power BI to ConnectWise Manage and Automate
+# Power BI Queries for ConnectWise Manage and Automate

-This function will query the specified ConnectWise Manage or Automate API based on the parameters you pass to the function.
-To be able to use the CWApiRequest function provided, you must replace the API placeholder values listed below.
+These Power Queries will perform requests against the ConnectWise Manage and Automate REST APIs.

 ## Features